mxmrsn/needle-machine-roll/readme.md

 # Needle-Machine-Roll
-This network predicts the roll angle.
+This network predicts the roll angle of the needle tip given 5DOF sensor measurements and actuation input.

-## Demonstration of Data Prep, Network Training & Eval
+This repo is meant to be a basic demonstration of Data Prep, Network Training & Eval for this supervised learning problem.

 ## Data Prep
 The sequences consist of input vectors ```X``` that contain the encoded 5DOF measurement and actuation.